CodeProSpecialist/Status-Window-Version-of-the-Stock-Market-Buy-Signal-Audio-Alert-Program/README.md

 python3 stock_gui.py

-It is configured to only work Monday - Friday, 10:15 AM throuth 4:00 PM
+It is configured to only work Monday - Friday, 10:15 AM throuth 4:00 PM, Eastern time.